egeaybars123/starknet-js-examples/2. Crowdfunding/README.md

 In this tutorial, you will deploy a Crowdfunding contract in Cairo on Starknet Sepolia Testnet.
 Then, using Starknet-js, you will learn how to interact with the Crowdfunding contract.

+You can reach the GitHub repository of this project [here](https://github.com/egeaybars123/starknet-js-examples/tree/main/2.%20Crowdfunding).

+**Note**: The code in this tutorial has not been audited.
+It is NOT recommended to use the code in production.

 ## Writing Crowdfunding contract in Cairo:

 In order to start writing our Cairo code, the functionalities of our code should be determined.
 Here is what our contract should be able to do: